ianlucas1/agent_system/README.md

 - A **Clear Chat** button to reset the conversation.

 The web UI maintains multi-turn context.
 You can observe both model responses side by side when using dual-model mode.
 The interface labels each response with the agent name for clarity.
 Ensure your API keys are set before running, so the models can respond.

+## Contributing

+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide for a quick development loop, GitHub CLI workflow, and pre-commit setup.